therealcyber71/pysherlock/README.md

 1. Translator feature

 ### Issues and Suggestions
-Open an issue or Join or Discord server https://discord.gg/mY4CYkMmNm
+Open an issue or email me at quantechlxxi.corp@gmail.com